Markovian linearization of random walks on groups: Coloured random walks on free products of groups

 \paragraph{Hitting probabilities.}

 Let us discuss here another way to compute the harmonic measure through hitting probabilities.
-It is less direct but we believe it makes the computation more natural in several examples such as free groups.
+It is an easy extension to the coloured case of equations that can be found for classical nearest-neighbour random walks in \cite{ledrappier2001some, jean2005random, mairesse2007random} but here the equations become matrix equations.